Athena Herd Foundation Anti-Bullying and Harassment Policy

-If the alleged harassment continues, the complainant feels unable or unwilling to deal with the matter informally, or the allegation is so serious as to prevent use of the informal procedure, the complaint should then be raised formally with Athena.
+If the alleged harassment continues, the complainant feels unable or unwilling to deal with the matter informally, or the allegation is so serious as to prevent use of the informal procedure, the complaint should then be raised formally with the Athena Herd Foundation.

 When dealing with a complaint of bullying and/or harassment under the Formal Resolution Procedure, the individual dealing with the incident should:

 - take full details of the incident in writing from the complainant and/or their representative, as appropriate;